 A resident student in grade 6 or above who is currently expelled by another district or public school academy for making a bomb threat or similar threat may request to enroll in the District.
 The Superintendent or designee will consider the request along with any information the Superintendent or designee determines relevant.
 The Superintendent or designee may either grant or deny the request.
 The Superintendent's decision is final.

-I. Statewide School Safety Information Policy (SSSIP) & Law Enforcement Reporting
+I. Statewide School Safety Information Policy (SSSIP) & Law Enforcement Reporting by the SSSIP or any state or federal law.

-The Superintendent or designee must notify law enforcement when required by the SSSIP and make all other reports and provide all other notifications required by the SSSIP or any state or federal law.
 Nothing in this Policy limits the ability of a school administrator to contact law enforcement at any other time.